Maximizing Your Creative Potential as a Color Blind Photographer

 Examples of successful color blind photographers

 While color blindness does not affect most of the world’s population, the number of people with some form of color deficiency is still staggering.
-Some color blind photographers have developed successful careers in the industry.
+Some color-blind photographers have developed successful careers in the industry.
 Here are some examples of photographers who have found success despite their vision challenges:

 Cameron Bushong is a portrait photographer who has built a fantastic portfolio of work over the years.
 When looking at his photographs, you will likely notice the desaturated style that contains more greens than other tones.

-David Wilder is a color blind landscape photographer with deuteranopia, which means his eyes don’t detect enough green tones.
+David Wilder is a color-blind landscape photographer with deuteranopia, which means his eyes don’t detect enough green tones.
 But looking at his work, you will notice many beautiful greens.

-Nathan Elson is a commercial, fashion and corporate portrait photographer who is color deficient.
+Nathan Elson is a commercial, fashion, and corporate portrait photographer who is color-deficient.
 Nathan says one big benefit of having his color deficiency is that his work has been highly consistent.
 Additionally, his entire production team knows he cannot see color perfectly, so he relies on them to ensure that clients get the best results.

 In the video below, Nathan says, “I want people to know that no matter who you are, there are hurdles that all of us have to get over.”